 Serbia Mladic Charges

-FILE This Thursday July 13, 1995 file photo shows a young Muslim refugee from Srebrenica watching as other refugees pass in a UN armored vehicle as they arrive at a U.N. base 12 kms south of Tuzla, 100kms (60 miles) north of Sarajevo.
-They are among the more than 5,000 refugees from the U.N. safe haven of Srebrenica in eastern Bosnia, which was captured by Bosnian Serb forces, and who arrived in Bosnian Government controlled territory in the past 24 hours.
+FILE In this Monday March 29, 1993 file photo evacuees from the besieged Muslim enclave of Srebrenica, packed on a truck en route to Tuzla, pass through Tojsici, 56 miles north of Sarajevo.
+More than 2,300 evacuees left Srebrenica on U.N. trucks for Tuzla.
 The indictment against Ratko Mladic, who went on trial Wednesday May 16, 2012 at the U.N. war crimes tribunal in the Hague, Netherlands, holds the former Bosnian Serb army commander "individually criminally responsible for planning, instigating, ordering and/or aiding and abetting the crimes charged in this indictment."
 Mladic is charged with 11 counts of genocide, crimes against humanity and violations of the laws and customs of war.
 Between July 1995 and November 1995, Mladic participated in the “elimination” of the Bosnian Muslims in the eastern enclave of Srebrenica by killing the men and boys, and forcibly removing the women, young children and some elderly men.
-Some 7,000 people were killed which is the worst carnage in Europe since World War II(AP Photo/Darko Bandic)
+Some 7,000 people were killed which is the worst carnage in Europe since World War II.(AP Photo/Michel Euler)